nRF24/CircuitPython_nRF24L01/docs/network_docs/mesh_api.rst

     :param bool as_bin: Set this parameter to `True` to save the DHCP list to a binary text file.
         Defaults to `False` which saves the DHCP list as JSON syntax.

+    .. versionchanged:: 2.1.1
+        Added ``as_bin`` parameter to make use of binary text files.

 .. automethod:: circuitpython_nrf24l01.rf24_mesh.RF24Mesh.load_dhcp

     :param str filename: The name of the json file to be used.
 This value should include a file extension